Recovering from a disaster

 Here are some tips to help ease the stress of a disaster.

-- If your home has been damaged or you need disaster assistance, contact the SES on 132 500 or Council's Disaster Hotline on 1800 606 000.
+- If your home has been damaged or you need disaster assistance, contact the SES on 132 500 or the City's Disaster Hotline on 1800 606 000.

 - Use the emergency contact list to get in touch with others as required.